-Rubbing alcohol, also known as isopropyl alcohol, was synthesized in 1926 as the first commercial medical product that we know today, according to Encyclopaedia Brittanica.
-While ancient civilizations figured out how to make alcohol, a majority of the alcohol they used was for drinking rather than the various medicinal and antiseptic that it is used for today.
-Most of the rubbing alcohol you buy at your local drug store is the 70% version that we recommend as a cleansing option, but it does come in a 90% solution that is too strong for most skin types.
+According to Encyclopedia Britannica, rubbing alcohol, also known as isopropyl alcohol, was synthesized in 1926.
+The product is considered the first commercial medical product still today.
+While ancient civilizations figured out how to make herbal antiseptics, future generations used alcohol mean for consumption rather than the various medicinal antiseptics previously formulated.
+Obviously, adjustments were needed.
+Today, the majority of rubbing alcohol available at local drug stores is the 70% version that we recommend as a cleansing option.
+However, rubbing alcohol also comes in a 90% solution that is too strong for most skin types.

-The alternative that we recommend is witch hazel.
-Witch hazel is a plant that is native to North America and has multiple medicinal uses.
-Native Americans are noted as using witch hazel for its benefits.
-The bark, twigs, and the leaves of the plant are used to make a completely natural antiseptic.
+For many reasons, our staff often recommends the alternative to rubbing alcohol, which is witch hazel.
+Witch hazel is a plant native to North America and has multiple medicinal uses.
+In fact, the history of witch hazel use dates back to Native American cultures, where witch hazel use was common for its various benefits.
+The bark, twigs, and leaves of the plant are used to make a completely natural antiseptic.
 It can be either ingested or applied to the skin, depending on the ailment.

-When you ingest witch hazel, you are typically treating diarrhea, colds, fevers, colitis, and some even believe that it could help treat cancer as well.
+When you ingest witch hazel, you are typically treating diarrhea, colds, fevers, colitis.
+Further, some even believe that witch hazel can help treat cancer, although there is no scientific evidence to currently support this belief.
 The most common form of treatment for witch hazel today, however, is as a topical solution.
-It is an antiseptic, but can also help with itching, swelling, bruises, insect bites, and minor burns.
+Although witch hazel is primarily an antiseptic, it can also help with itching, swelling, bruises, insect bites, and minor burns.